Thorn51/nps_explorer_client/README.md

 ## Purpose

-This will be an application that takes advantage of the National Park Service API.
-Users will be able to search by state to discover National Parks in their area.
-This will connect people to their National Parks and provide users a quick way to access information on outdoor recreation opportunities.
-The application will allow users to create a profile, rate parks, and comment on their experience at the various locations.
-This set of features is just a starting place, the MVP, of an application that could build a full social application around outdoor recreation.
+This application takes advantage of the [National Park Service API](https://www.nps.gov/subjects/digital/nps-data-api.htm).
+Users will be able to search states to discover all of the amazing activities the National Park Service has to offer.
+The application will allow users to create a profile, rate parks, save favorites, and comment on their experience at the various locations.
+This set of features is just a starting place, the MVP, of an application that could grow into a social hub on the amazing resources available to the public through the National Park Service.

+## Demo

+Coming soon!

+## Screenshots

+Coming soon!

+## Future of App

+While this iteration focuses on the NPS, there is tremendous growth opportunity into other outdoor recreation pursuits.

+## API

+Coming soon!

+## Technologies

+- React
+- JSX
+- JavaScript
+- HTML
+- CSS

 ## Available Scripts